Table of Contents

-Duterte is a leftist populist leader and a master of schismogenesis, who, upon wresting power, he decided to bite the leftist hands that propelled him to Malacanang.
+Duterte is a leftist populist leader and a master of schismogenesis.
+When he took power, he decided to bite the hands of the leftists who helped him get to Malakanyang.

 Since the 1986 EDSA People Power Insurrection (yes, it was an insurrection, not a revolution), no one was made accountable for all dictator’s crimes.

-Worse, the education department did not bother to include the lessons of martial law in its textbooks.
+Worse, the education department didn’t bother to teach about martial law in the schools’ textbooks.

-Not to mention the twelve coup-de-Etat’s that Pres.
-Cory Aquino underwent that time; one can only wonder how much more she and her family could suffer.
+Not to mention the twelve coups-de-état that President Cory Aquino went through during that time, it’s hard to imagine what else she and her family could go through.

-Still, it behooves me to ask, what happened to civil society at that time?
-Why did we allow the return of the Marcoses in the country and even the body of the dictator back in Ilocos?
+Still, I think it’s important to ask: What happened to civil society back then?
+Why did we let the Marcoses back into the country and the dictator’s body back to Ilocos?

-One would have to look at the available political opposition at that time, which was the massive left that gained popularity under martial law but was eventually dismissed after EDSA 1986.
+One would have to look at the political opposition that was available at the time, which was the massive left, which became popular during martial law but was thrown out after EDSA in 1986.

-The problem was that around that time, the radical left (national democrats) itself, which was the prominently active voice of the opposition (aside from the social democrats), was also having a war with itself by having purges all over the country, which would eventually result to a massive cleavage of the once monolithic solid party and having them break into different factions of Re-Affirm (RA) and Reject (RJ) groups and would soon find each other killing their former comrades.
+The problem was that, at the time, the radical left (the national democrats), which was the main voice of the opposition (along with the social democrats), was at war with itself.
+They were carrying out purges all over the country, which would eventually cause the once-solid party to split into the Re-Affirm (RA) and Reject (RJ) groups and kill each other.

-The Marcoses, in the middle of these political skirmishes and with the support of then-President Fidel V. Ramos, a second-degree cousin of Ferdinand Marcos and one of the Rolex 12, discreetly brought themselves back in the country.
+In the middle of these political fights, the Marcoses quietly moved back into the country with the help of then-President Fidel V. Ramos, who was Ferdinand Marcos’s second cousin and one of the Rolex 12.

-Unfortunately, the narrative of having received the Marcoses back in the country also meant the implicit acceptance of their return to society and being forgiven of their atrocities; this became a prevalent theme in the circles of the Marcos family’s campaign and future supporters.
+Unfortunately, the story of having welcomed the Marcoses back to the country also meant that they were accepted back into society and that their crimes were forgotten.
+This became a common theme in the Marcoses’ campaign and among their future supporters.